The Fight for Wild Rivers

 "Now it’s very fine question that you ask — it’s one that’s going to be at the centre of the debate about this very project.
 And those of us who feel that we won’t allow that human soul relationship with the planet to be devalued to nothing in the making of this decision have to get active about it and that’s why we are meeting here tonight."

-Learn more and get involved with the campaign to protect the wild rivers of the Blue Mountains here.
+Learn more and get involved in the campaign to protect the wild rivers of the Blue Mountains here.